Tamirucode/drf_api_share/README.md

 32. Wait for my build to complete (you can click “view build log” to watch the process in a larger window)

 33. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

+- The live link can be found here:- [drf-todo](https://drf-todo2023-76af1f9fdada.herokuapp.com/)

 ## Credits